 About

-My interest in health policy began during medical school as I saw the critical importance of policy issues such as access to affordable high-quality care that went beyond the medical school curriculum.
-To pursue that interest, I spent a year during medical school doing full-time policy work in Washington DC, lobbying for resident work hour reform, universal health care and reauthorization of the National Health Services Corp, and more.
-During my medical school years, I also completed a public health degree to better understand strategies to further integrate health care with the health of the population.
+My interest in health policy began during medical school as I saw the critical importance of policy issues such as access to affordable high-quality care that went beyond the medical school curriculum; to pursue that interest, I simultaneously obtained a masters in public health.

 Follow this link to see my full resume.